Loading...

 How to consume Dinner | Insulin 10u without glucose spikes

-Opt for whole grains like quinoa, brown rice, or barley.
-These grains release sugar into the bloodstream more slowly compared to refined grains.
+Opt for whole grains like quinoa, brown rice, or whole grain pasta.

 Stay Hydrated

-Drink plenty of water throughout the day and during your meal to help with digestion and reduce spikes.
+Drink water before and during your meal to help manage glucose levels.

 Practice Mindful Eating

-A short walk or light exercise after dinner can help lower blood sugar levels by increasing insulin sensitivity.
+A short walk or light exercise after dinner can help lower blood sugar levels.

 healthspan-mbl